raspberrypi/documentation/faqs/README.md

 - Updates?
 Upgrades?
 What do I do?
 - I heard about something called `rpi-update`.
 When should I use that?
 - The processors on the latest Pi models are 64-bit, but I cannot find an official 64-bit OS.
-- Which Linux distros run on the Pi?
 - Will it run WINE (or Windows, or other x86 software)?
 - Will it run the Windows 8 Arm edition?
 - Will it run Android or Android Things?
-- Will it run any old software?
+- Will it run old software?
 - My `.exe` file won't run!
 - Can I share files from my Pi with my Windows machines?
 - Why does cpuinfo report I have a bcm2835?
-- Does it have an official programming language?
 - How do I run a program at startup?
 - How do I run a program at a specific time?